FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

 The report, as circulated, was noted by Members.

-(g) Circulated, Report of the Administrative Officer, Rural, Community & Culture Development--- 3
+(g) Circulated, Report of the Administrative Officer, Rural, Community & Culture Development
+---
+3

 Directorate dated 4th September, 2024, setting out proposals for Disposal of Property at 19 Clare